rockdaboot/wget2/docs/wget2.md

   Specifies the gnupg home directory to use when verifying PGP signatures on downloaded files.
 The default for this is your system's default home directory.

+### `--verify-save-failed`

+  Instructs Wget2 to keep files that don't pass PGP signature validation.
+The default is to delete files that fail validation.

 ### `--xattr`

   Saves documents metadata as "user POSIX Extended Attributes" (default: on).
 This feature only works if the file system